ljrdemail/crypto_project/README.md

 2 install requirement package in requirements.txt
-3 set file name by change param cases_path in config.py ,if you want to change which case you want to run in run_tests.py 4 if you want to run scripts in jenkins please follow steps as flow: a create a free style project in jenkins
+3 set file name by change param cases_path in config.py ,if you want to change which case you want to run in run_tests.py 4 if you want to run scripts in jenkins please follow steps as flow: a create a free style project in jenkins b config git install path and github address in project c add build steps(Execute shell script) in jenkins and input python run_tests.py -m run d config html report e config junit report to check trand of failure rates f config email send
 Case & Framework desc:(request&websocket)

 1 project is base on pytest framework and it contains 3 layers